microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/03_concepts/concepts.md

 ### Mark Parameterization

 Marks often have multiple parameters to describe how they appear.
-For example, to describe a rectangle, one needs at a minumum: (height, width, (x,y) position, and color).
+For example, to describe a rectangle, one needs at a minimum: (height, width, (x,y) position, and color).

 <img alt="Mark Encoding Example" src="/images/mark_encoding.png" height="275">